314dev/PI/docs/source/guides/speed.rst

 Set Grads to None
 *****************

-In order to modestly improve performance, you can override :meth:`~pytorch_lightning.core.lightning.LightningModule.optimizer_zero_grad`.
+In order to modestly improve performance, you can override :meth:`~pi_ml.core.lightning.LightningModule.optimizer_zero_grad`.

 For a more detailed explanation of pros / cons of this technique, read the documentation for :meth:`~torch.optim.Optimizer.zero_grad` by the PyTorch team.